Public Relations and Reputation Management, B.S.

 All Public Relations majors must earn a minimum grade of "C" in all major courses taken at Biola.
 Anyone receiving a lower grade must repeat the course and earn a "C" or better.
 The total number of credits for major area credit from practicum, internship and directed research may not exceed 9 credits.
-All Public Relations majors are required to take a Biblical Studies Integration Seminar for Bible credit.
+All Public Relations majors are required to take a Biblical Studies Integration Seminar (PREL 465) for Bible credit.

 |Program-Specific Core Requirements|